min2ha/ukwa-site/content/target/66594/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: David Miliband: I would join any campaign against any Brexit deal

 The former foreign secretary David Miliband said there should be a second vote on Brexit and that he would campaign to halt the UK's withdrawal from the EU